-Following completion, the MCC student is prepared to take a professional certification examination which is at the discretion of the student.
+Following completion, the MCC student is prepared to take a national certification examination which is at the discretion of the student.
 The American Health Information Management Association and/or American Academy of Professional Coders offer certification examinations.
 The examinations are comprehensive, covering all aspects of health information, coding, reimbursement, science and other subjects addressed in the curriculum.
 There are numerous certification examinations (CCA, CCS, CPC, CCS-P, etc.) available based on individual and/or employer requirements.
-The program strongly recommends that the student take the Certified Coding Associate (CCA) exam as this exam is intended for entry-level candidates with minimal coding experience or graduates of coding certificate or training programs.
+The program strongly recommends that the student take the CCA exam as this exam is intended for entry-level candidates with minimal coding experience or graduates of coding certificate or training programs.
 The CCA should be viewed as the starting point for an individual entering a new career as a coder.
-The more advanced CCS (Certified Coding Specialist) and/or CCS-P (Certified Coding Specialist-Physician) exams demonstrate mastery level coding skills, obtained by work experience that the CCA would strive for to advance his or her coding career.
+The more advanced CCS and/or CCS-P exams demonstrate mastery level coding skills, obtained by work experience that the CCA would strive for to advance their coding career.

 Is The MCC Program Accredited?

 The Medical Coding Certificate program is approved by the Ohio Board of Regents.
-It was developed in 2002, utilizing the same courses that are in the accredited Health Information Management Technology Program.
-The HIMT program has been in existence since 1977.
-The American Health Information Management Association developed a separate coding program “approval” process in 2005, which was revised in March 2006.
+It was developed in 2002, utilizing the same courses that are in the American Health Information Management Association (AHIMA) accredited Health Information Technology Program.
+The AHIMA developed a separate coding program “approval” process in 2005, which was revised in March 2006.
 The program is currently reviewing the requirements to be “approved” by AHIMA and will be pursuing this approval.

-Can I Continue Into The Health Information Technology Associate Degree Program After I Finish The Coding Certificate Program?
+Can I Continue Into The Health Information Management Associate Degree Program After I Finish The Coding Certificate Program?

 How Can I Get More Information?